wtbarras/AthMetric/README.md

 [Progress](#Progress)

 # Google Cloud
 The app is currently configured to be deployed to Google App Engine.
+However, that is not a priority right now the the likelyhood of it being in good working order is slim.

 # Installing
 This app can be installed like any other python package.
 From the top level directory in the project, run this command: